fcaprile/PyFocus/docs/source/examples.rst

 VP phase mask
 ==============

-Simulation of a focused gaussian beam with VP modulation by using the "VP" function:
+Simulation of a focused gaussian beam with VP modulation by using the "VP" function.
+Remember that the 2 first ariables are boolean parameters that define if we simulate the propagation of the incident field and if there is an interface.

 .. code-block:: python